-If you take the birth control pill, only take the rows of active pills and skip the row of placebo pills.
-If you use the ring, keep it in for 28-30 days and then put your next one in right away.
-For individuals who do not use birth control, another option is to take Ibuprofen or any other nonsteroidal anti-inflammatory drug.
-While this method does not stop your period altogether, it can decrease the heaviness of your flow.
+If you take the birth control pill, only take the rows of active pills and skip the row of placebo pills or week off.
+If you use the ring, keep it in for 28-30 days and then put your next ring in right away.
+For individuals who do not use birth control, another option is to take Ibuprofen or another nonsteroidal anti-inflammatory drug.
+While over-the-counter NSAIDs do not stop your period altogether, they can decrease the heaviness of your flow by 30%.

 How can I speed up my period?

-Norethisterone is a type of progestin that is very similar to the female hormone progesterone.
-Its common uses are for heavy or painful periods, but it can also be prescribed to delay a period for a length of time.
+Norethisterone (also known as norethindrone) is a type of progestin that is very similar to the female hormone progesterone.
+It is commonly used to help manage heavy or painful periods, and can also be prescribed to delay a period for a length of time for a special occasion.
 During menstruation, a drop in progesterone levels causes the uterine lining to shed.
-However, if a progesterone (in this case norethisterone) is taken throughout your period, those levels do not drop, thus, preventing menstruation.
+However, if progesterone is taken throughout your period, those levels do not drop, preventing menstruation.